MolotovCherry/virtual-display-rs/README.md

 The certificate needs installation for Windows to accept the driver
 1. In your downloaded zip, there is a file `DriverCertificate.cer` and `install-cert.bat`
 2. Open a cmd window as admin and run `install-cert.bat`
-3. Verify the certificate installed properly.
-If it didn't, the driver won't be able to install correctly, and you should try manually running the commands in the [`install-cert.bat` file](https://github.com/MolotovCherry/virtual-display-rs/blob/master/installer/install-cert.bat) to make sure it installs correctly.
+3. Verify the certificate installed properly. **If it didn't, the driver won't be able to install correctly, and you should try manually running the commands in the [`install-cert.bat` file](https://github.com/MolotovCherry/virtual-display-rs/blob/master/installer/install-cert.bat) to make sure it installs correctly.**

+This last point in #3 is important!
+If the driver didn't install, you should check that the certificate actually installed.
+Sometimes it doesn't install properly the first time for people.

 ## Updating
 1. Download the new release